gamedevcincy/constitution/Constitution.md

 1. Membership in the Student GameDev Group shall be open to all University of Cincinnati students.

-2. Voting membership in the Student GameDev Group shall be granted to chapter members that have attended at least two meetings, excluding officer elections.
+2. Voting membership in the Student GameDev Group shall be granted to GameDev Group members that have attended at least two meetings, excluding officer elections.

 3. At least half of the voting members must be undergraduates.